vertexproject/synapse/docs/synapse/glossary.rst

 Axon
 ----

-The Axon is an interface for providing binary / blob storage inside of the Synapse ecosystem.
-This indexes binaries based on SHA-256 hash so we do not duplicate the storage of the same set of bytes twice.
-The default implemenation stores the blobs in an LMDB :ref:`gloss-slab`.
+The Axon is a Synapse service that provides binary / blob ("file") storage within the Synapse ecosystem.
+An Axon indexes binaries based on their SHA-256 hash for deduplication.
+The default Axon implemenation stores the blobs in an LMDB :ref:`gloss-slab`.

 B
 =